sumitYewale/fastify-snippets/README.md

 ---

-## 📄 License

-This extension is licensed under the [MIT License](LICENSE).

----

 ## ❤️ Support

-If you find this extension helpful, please consider leaving a rating and review in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=yourpublisherid.fastify-snippets)!
+If you find this extension helpful, please consider leaving a rating and review in the [VS Code Marketplace]( https://marketplace.visualstudio.com/items?itemName=sumit-fastify-snippets.fastify-snippet)!

 ---